shl152/cs445-rec1/README.md

     - `Rec1B.java` demonstrates command line arguments.
     - `Rec1C.java` demonstrates a class in a package.

-2) Read through `Rec1A.java` and consider what happens when it is run.
+2) Read through `Rec1A.java` and consider what will happen when it is run.
 Predict what you'll see output from each of the print statements.

 3) Use `cd` to navigate to your local directory that contains these files.
 To ensure you are able to compile and run Java programs from the CLI, compile and